 Face authentication is a next-generation biometric authenticator that combines speed, security, and user convenience.
-By leveraging Mosaic Identity Verification powered with AI-driven facial recognition, it helps organizations deliver frictionless access while ensuring the highest levels of fraud prevention and compliance.
+By leveraging Mosaic Identity Verification powered by AI-driven facial recognition, it helps organizations deliver frictionless access while ensuring the highest levels of fraud prevention and compliance.
 This solution is designed to work seamlessly across industries like finance, healthcare, and enterprise security, supporting both account recovery and day-to-day authentication scenarios.

 - Account recovery: verify user identity with a live selfie to reset access securely.